SjoerdKoop/vicon_control/README.md

 ## Vision control workspace installation

 The vision control workspace can be installed with:

 `. vicon_control/vision_control_workspace/installation`

 In this workspace are two packages.

-* *vision_control_tools*: Consist of required components and helpful tools.
+* *vision_control_tools*: Consists of required components and helpful tools.
 The executable *object_client* listens to the topic *object_update* and prints any incoming updates.
 The executable *reference_server* allows the user to send a reference over topic *reference_update*.
-* *vision_control*: Consists of an executable which activates a defined controller together with an example controller.
+* *vision_control*: Consists of an executable which activates a defined controller and an example controller.

 Controllers should inherit from *VisionController* and should override the *objectsToReference* function.
 An example implementation can be seen as the example controller.